Psychology BSc (Hons)

 30 credits

-This module will cover major topics within the field of cognitive psychology, and will examine the relationship between brain function and our understanding of cognition and behaviour.
-The module will introduce key theoretical explanations proposed to account for human cognition and introduce students to some real-life applications of cognitive psychology.
-The module will also introduce students to the structure and function of the nervous system before examining the contribution of specialised brain structures to cognitive functions such as perception, attention, language, memory and decision making, and behaviours such as motivation, eating, emotion and sleep.
-Finally the module will examine the effect of hormones, drugs and neurological dysfunction on cognition and behaviour.
+This module covers major topics within the field of cognitive psychology and examines the relationship between brain function and our understanding of cognition and behaviour.
+You will be introduced to key theoretical explanations proposed to account for human cognition, alongside some real-life applications of cognitive psychology.
+You will study the structure and function of the nervous system before examining the contribution of specialised brain structures to cognitive functions such as perception, attention, language, memory and decision making, and behaviours such as motivation, eating, emotion and sleep.
+You will also learn about the effect of hormones, drugs and neurological dysfunction on cognition and behaviour.

 30 credits

-The module will cover a broad range of key theories and empirical research in social, individual and developmental psychology.
-This module will allow students to explore current theory and practice in psychology across range of topics that focuses on the person in psychology.
-In consideration of the social, individual (human abilities and personality attributes) and developmental areas of enquiry, the scientific approach and the notion of measurement is fundamental.
+The module covers a broad range of key theories and empirical research in social and developmental psychology.
+You will study current theory and practice in psychology across range of topics that focuses on the person in psychology.
+We will explore the importance of culture, ethics, the scientific approach and the notion of measurement.

 Optional modules